divinity-m/Crescendo/dev_logs.md

 Days are just days-since-started, so there may be a large void in days at some parts (like Day 13 - Day 17).

 # Day 1 - Monday | In class & At home work #
-I spent the entire day working on the basic UI and i chose to use tailwind css to style everything.
-I decided to go with a blue theme simply because it's my favourite color.
-On a whim, I chose to name the website Crescendo, mainly because the word 'crescendo' is music-related and I think it sounds cool.
-Crescendo just means a gradual increase in the loudness of a song.
+I spent the entire day working on the basic UI and I chose to use Tailwind CSS to style everything.
+I also decided to name the website Crescendo, mainly because the word 'crescendo' is music-related and I think it sounds cool.
 At home, I created a `Songs` class, `Playlist` class, and a default `allSongs` object (from the `Playlist` class) to keep track of every existing song.
-I also completed a little bit of the file-uploading code at home, it doesn't work just yet but I plan to fix it up later.
+I also completed a little bit of the file-uploading code at home, it's still incomplete.

 Things Added:
- - Basic UI (via Tailwind CSS)
+ - Basic UI (via HTML + Tailwind CSS)
  - A `Songs` and `Playlist` class
  - Some file-uploading code complete

 <br>

 # Day 2 - Tuesday | In class & At home work #
-It took a long while to get working, but audio files can now be added into the website through clicking the drag-and-drop box and choosing a file from your file list, or dragging and dropping a file into the box.
-I also worked a little bit more on the basic UI to make it look decent.
+Audio files can now be added into the website by clicking the drag-and-drop box to open your file list, or dragging and dropping a file into the box.
+I also improved the basic UI.
-At home and in class I tried to add a safeguard to prevent duplicate-files, but nothing was working.
-I've had to find a way to iterate through the fileList obtained from `e.target.files` and `e.dataTransfer.files` then compare it's files to the already existing files in an array called allSongs.songs.
+I tried to add a safeguards to prevent duplicate-files, but nothing was working.
+I've been looking for a way to iterate through the fileList obtained from `e.target.files` and `e.dataTransfer.files` then compare it's files to the already existing/uploaded files in the `allSongs.songs` array.
 To start, I made a function called `validateFiles` which accepts a `files` parameter and returns either `null` or an array of the validated/unduplicated files.
-I first converted the fileList into an array with `Array.from()` then passed that array into the `validateFiles` function. `validateFiles` iterates through the array of files with a `.forEach()` loop, converts every file into a Song object like so: `const potentialDupe = new Song(file)`, then compares eachs potential duplicate song to the existing song objects in the allSongs.songs array with an if-statement.
-This was the if-statement that compared the unvalidated and existing songs:
+I first converted the fileList into an array with `Array.from()` then passed that array into the `validateFiles` function. `validateFiles` iterates through the array of files, converts every file into a Song object like so: `const potentialDupe = new Song(file)`, then compares eachs potential duplicate song to the existing song objects in the allSongs.songs array with an if-statement:
-` if (allSongs.songs.length < 1 || allSongs.songs.some(song => song.name !== potentialDupe.name)) unduplicatedFiles.push(file); `.
+` if (allSongs.songs.length < 1 || allSongs.songs.some(song => song.name !== potentialDupe.name)) unduplicatedFiles.push(file); `
-I felt very condifent that this concise method would work perfectly, but it didn't.
-Every file I entered would immetiadly pass the validation checks and be pushed into the allSongs.songs array.
-I started to feel very stuck.
+This method was concise, but failed.

 Things Added:
  - File-uploading system
  - UI improvements
- - Tiny progress on an anti-duplicate file system
+ - Minimal progress on duplicate-files prevention
  - A play-pause system

 <br>

 # Day 3 - Wednesday (Career Day) | At home work #
-I didn't give up.
-Adding duplicated files is a very common and bothersome user-mistake so I didn't want to just put aside preventing it.
-I started heavily testing what may have been going wrong in the code through the console and noticed something very important.
-When the standard built-in `.some()` method is paired with the `!==` operator, it returns true if there's a even single element in the array that's not equal to the provided value.
-I originally belived it only returned true if every single element is not equal to the provided value, and as a result the duplicate files would always get improperly validated.
+With the console, I started heavily testing what may have been going wrong in the duplicate-prevention code and noticed something very important.
+When the standard built-in `.some()` method is paired with the `!==` operator, it returns true if there's an element in the array that's not equal to the provided value.
+I originally belived it only returned true if every single element is not equal to the provided value, and as a result, the duplicate files would always get improperly validated.
 With this newfound knowledge, I quickly found a solution that worked:
-` if (allSongs.songs.length < 1 || !(allSongs.songs.some(song => song.name === potentialDupe.name)) ) unduplicatedFiles.push(file); `.
+` if (allSongs.songs.length < 1 || !(allSongs.songs.some(song => song.name === potentialDupe.name)) ) unduplicatedFiles.push(file); `

-I didn't feel like adding anything more to the after struggling with this so I spent a couple hours on the UI.
-I also created a logo for the website and a little icon for the tab, the designs are based off of the literal standard crescendo musical notation which looks similar to the "<" symbol.
+After this, I spent a couple hours on the UI.
+I also created a logo for the website and a little tab-icon, the designs are based off of the standard crescendo musical notation.

 Things Added:
  - Anti-duplicate file system